 - Most business groups only analyzed data and metrics from within their organization.
-While this makes sense from a departmental perspective, CSEO’s overall performance depends on all of our business groups and how they interact with each other.
+While this makes sense from a departmental perspective, CSEO’s overall performance depends on all our business groups and how they interact with each other.

 - We did not have a single source of truth.
-If we assembled the different metrics reporting and dashboard solutions being used, they did not combine to provide an accurate and complete idea of what was happening at CSEO.
+If we assembled the different metrics reporting and dashboard solutions being used, they did not combine to supply an accurate and complete idea of what was happening at CSEO.